crabapples-h/navicat-keygen-tools/README.md

   7. Copy your request code and paste it in keygen.
 Leave empty line to tell keygen that your input ends.

   8. Then you will get activation code which looks like a Base64 string.
 Just copy it and paste it in Navicat `Manual Activation` window, then click `Activate`.
 If nothing is wrong, activation should be done successfully.

+  9. Finally, restore your database connection configurations if you have.